Skip to content

 In this article

-WPBakery page builder elements are just WordPress shortcodes, so creating a new one is extremely simple.
+WPBakery page builder elements are essentially WordPress shortcodes, which makes creating a new element very straightforward.

 /**